 .

-Tell Me What’s Wrong with This Simple Analysis
+Tell Me What’s Wrong with This Simple Storage Analysis

 Sometimes it is so much more difficult to demonstrate things in simple terms than with large complex models.
 The problem is that you have to go through the complex models to finally arrive at the simple cases.
 Two examples below are the horrible BS I hear so much about how expensive hydrogen is to store.
 I may be more expensive than natural gas, but the comparison is not close when you compare to electricity storage with a battery.
 This is illustrated below.